QUALIFY NOW TO ATTEND OUR FALL NEW FOSTER PARENT TRAINING.

-If you are thinking about becoming a foster parent in Wisconsin and live in a home or apartment where bedroom space is limited, you may be wondering if kids in foster care can share bedrooms.
+If you are exploring about becoming a foster parent in Wisconsin and live in a home or apartment where bedroom space is limited, you will want to read these important details and rules about kids sharing bedrooms.
 The quick answer is yes.
-But wait, there are many considerations and rules in place to protect children and keep everyone safe.
+But WAIT, there are many considerations and laws in place to protect children and keep everyone safe.
 If you plan to have kids sharing bedrooms when you foster, here are some things you must know.

 A good night's sleep is important for children, no matter their age.
 Be sure that you are setting up your kids with a relaxing atmosphere where they can chill out or sleep sound through the night.